zilliztech/doc_en/megawise/install_megawise_powerpc.md

 ### Install and run MegaWise

-> Note: Do not use a root user to install MegaWise.
+> Note: Do not use a root user to install or run MegaWise Docker.

 1. Get the 0.5.0-ppc64le docker image of MegaWise.